paolocaminiti/incremental-dom-jsonml/README.md

 At around 50 loc not only it's lightweight (Incremental DOM itself is < 10kb), it's easily hackable to tailor around any specific need you may encounter in your projects, instead of resorting on weird workarounds.

 ##### Tests
-Once i'll settle on how to do it properly along with Incremental DOM i'll provide tests.
+Once i'll settle on how to do it properly along with Incremental DOM.